Akshaychdev/Akshaychdev/README.md

 ### Hi there👋
 ### I'm Aksahy Chandran,a passionate web-developer from India.
 #### 💗[Python][python]🐍, I primerly uses [Django][django], [Django-Rest][django_rest] also learning [javascript][javascript] aiming a full-stack 🏠.
-Looking to contribute on open-source projects, 👨‍👩‍👦‍👦 I pursued a B.tech Degree in Electrical and Electronics from Rajiv Gandhi Institute of Technology, kottayam.
+Looking to contribute on open-source projects, loves Teamwork👨‍👩‍👦‍👦.

+I pursued a B.tech Degree in Electrical and Electronics from Rajiv Gandhi Institute of Technology, kottayam.
 <!--
 **Akshay-ch-dj/Akshay-ch-dj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.